leyohla/C-Projects/README.md

-# CS50-problem-sets
+# C Language

-Documentation of the source code produced following along with the problem sets that have been recommended in Harvard's CS50 course.
+Documentation of some of the projects I have been creating using the C Language.
+In accordance to Harvard's CS50 course, I will also be documenting the source code produced by following along with the problem sets that have been recommended in the course.